dario-digregorio/developer-for-a-day/README.md

 * `developer-for-a-day.pptx` -> the introductory presentation

+    In case you are unfamiliar with Scrum, it is also advisable to read the [Scrum Primer](https://scrumprimer.org/scrumprimer20.pdf).

 * `Makefile` -> a collection of useful commands to start the backend microservices on localhost in DEV mode or as Docker containers

 * `developer-for-a-day.postman_collection.json` -> a Postman collection of REST API requests to test your implementation